Skip to main content

 MVAIC cases require careful preparation, thorough documentation, and strategic thinking about how to prove qualified person status.
 The split between appellate departments adds another layer of complexity that requires experienced legal counsel to navigate effectively.

 Contact us today at 516-750-0595 for a free consultation.
 Our experienced MVAIC attorneys will review your case, explain the specific requirements in your jurisdiction, and develop a strategy to prove your eligibility for benefits.
-We understand how the Englington decision affects MVAIC cases and can help you navigate the complex requirements for establishing qualified person status.
+We understand how the Englington decision affects MVAIC cases and can help you address the complex requirements for establishing qualified person status.

 Don’t let MVAIC’s complexity prevent you from getting the benefits you deserve after an accident with an uninsured driver.
 Call 516-750-0595 now to speak with a knowledgeable attorney who understands the differences between appellate departments and can help you build the strongest possible case for MVAIC coverage.
 Time is critical in these cases, so contact us today to protect your rights and ensure you receive the medical benefits you need.